COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Proposed Method

 \subsection{Multi-Granularity Hierarchical Aggregation (MGA)}

 The multi-cue adaptive fusion framework produces a robust feature representation $\mathbf{f}_{\text{m-cue}}^i \in \mathbb{R}^d$ for each detected object $i$.
 However, these features are computed independently and overlook spatial relationships among dense detections.
 As illustrated in Fig.~\ref{fig:framework}(b), open-vocabulary detection produces nested bounding boxes, where a parent object (\eg, trolley) often contains multiple child regions (\eg, luggage, wheels).
-These \textbf{hierarchical structures encode multi-granularity information that can be used for representation}: children provide fine-grained local details, while the parent encodes holistic semantics.
+These {hierarchical structures encode multi-granularity information that can be used for representation}: children provide fine-grained local details, while the parent encodes holistic semantics.
 Under partial occlusion, visible child components remain stable and can sustain the parent representation.
-To exploit this, we propose Multi-Granularity Hierarchical Aggregation (MGA), which leverages spatial inclusion relationships to enhance parent features by selectively aggregating reliable child evidence.
+To exploit this, we propose MGA, which leverages spatial inclusion relationships to enhance parent features by selectively aggregating reliable child evidence.
+This design follows a reliability-aware multi-observation association principle: spatially contained child regions provide auxiliary evidence for the same parent identity, while MGA still performs object-level association rather than independent part tracking or category-specific aggregation.